 An Overview of Selinda Adventure Trail

+The distance of the Selinda Adventure Trails differ depending on whether it is a walking or canoeing adventure.
+Walking distance is just over 20 km altogether and canoeing is approximately 40km.
+Along either routes we expect to come across many species of wildlife.
 The Selinda Reserve is well known for some of Botswana’s largest herds of buffalo and elephant, roan antelope and African wild dog.
 Other possible sightings include cheetah, lion, leopard and variety of other species.
 It is also a birder’s paradise with over 300 species possibly seen.

-All four nights are spent in fly camps along the Selinda Spillway at pre-arranged sites.
+All three nights are spent in fly camps along the Selinda Spillway at pre-arranged sites.
 The days are spent paddling or walking along the Spillway and into the woodlands of the reserve, depending on which option is available at that time, with regular stops whenever there is something of interest to be seen along the way.

-When canoeing, each canoe has two guests as well as their bed rolls and soft bags.
+When canoeing, each canoe has two guests as well as their bed-rolls and soft bags.
 Participants paddle their own canoes each day.
 No previous paddling, canoeing or walking safari experience is needed as tuition and safety briefings are given – but participants must be fit enough to paddle their own canoes and be prepared to walk between camps when water levels are not sufficiently high on the Selinda Spillway.

-Ideally you could and should elect to stay on for an additional night or two after the you have completed the Selinda Adventure Trail at either Selinda Explorers Camp, Selinda Camp or Zarafa and the Zarafa Dhow Suites.
+On the last morning of the Adventure Trail, after a short morning walk or canoe, we end with a relaxed game drive from your final camp to the Selinda Airstrip for your onward departure.
+Ideally you could and should elect to stay on for an additional night or two at either Selinda Explorers Camp, Selinda Camp or Zarafa Camp and Dhow Suites.